Variety of puzzles 4/5 Originality of puzzles 3/5

 Step on board a doomed spaceship, where a rogue Dalek has tapped into the power system, in an attempt to recharge its weapons.
 Should the Doctor’s most feared enemy be successful, it will exterminate all in its path.

 You the Doctor’s friends, must prevent this catastrophe.
 Shutting down the ship’s power core will ensure the Dalek cannot activate its weapons.
 However, the ship’s life support systems rely on the same energy source, meaning that shutting down the power would result in the death of all 10,000 passengers.

 You have just 60 minutes to find a way out of this impossible situation.
 You must defeat the Dalek to allow the spaceship to continue safely on its journey.
 Take too long and your destination will be extermination!

 (Reviewed by Ster)

-Full disclosure – We were given 2 complimentary cards to try out, though we’ve tried not to let this influence our opinion of the experience.
+Full disclosure – We were invited to play this game free of charge, though we’ve tried not to let this influence our opinion of the experience.

 Escapehunt is easy to find and has a large waiting area with plenty of little games and puzzles to play if you arrive early.
 We played on press day, so there were a few more people around to chat to than on a usual visit and we were joined by the lovely Emily from Dr Who magazine for our play through.
 I haven’t given a score for pre-game atmosphere as we had a slightly difference experience on this visit!

 First of all, this room looks great!
 The eponymous dalek looked as if it had just rolled there straight off the set and made us jump quite a few times, though it wasn’t a room with a scary theme, just an exciting story.
 Everything was automated, which added to the futuristic feel, and the story was great, with regular input from both the Doctor and the dalek.